NillionNetwork/networks/mainnet/nillion-1/docs/GENESIS-VALIDATORS.md

 ## **Create account and initialise**

-An account is needed for pre-genesis.
-You will need to generate [keys](./KEYS.md) and then supply the following to Nillion:
+An account is needed for genesis.
+You will need to generate [keys](./KEYS.md).

-- `address`
-- `pubkey`

 You will also need to [initialise](./INITIALISE.md) the node and add your genesis account: